Opening Hours Open 7 days a week

 Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you have to meet for your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence to succeed.

-Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence;
+Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence.

 Assessment of documents: Our immigration lawyers will assess your documents to make sure that all the documents you provide in support of your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence are in accordance with the requirements of the Immigration Rules.

-Completing application form: Our immigration lawyers will complete the relevant application form for your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence.
+Completing the application form: Our immigration lawyers will complete the relevant application form for your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence.

 Booking an appointment with the application centre: After you submit your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence online, our immigration lawyers will book your appointment with the application centre so you can enrol your biometrics.